-Universalis #7 Poster use purple colors, some typography, and an hexagon as a central geometric form.
+Universalis #7 Poster uses purple colors, some typography, and a hexagon as a central geometric form.

 The mini-series is inspired by space and futuristic design in a minimalist way.